E-waste

 You can bring your e-waste to us to be recycled, for a small fee.
 These fees cover processing costs, and go a long way to helping make Auckland a healthier, waste-free place to live.
 Thank you for your contribution as well as making the effort to recycle your e-waste.

-Items are sent to Computer Recycling, which reuses, repurposes and recycles a range of e-waste.
+All other items are sent to Echo Tech (formerly Computer Recycling), which reuses, repurposes and recycles a range of e-waste.
 Data is securely destroyed, then devices that are still in working order are sold or redistributed where they are needed most, with proceeds going to charities like us.
 Items that are not suitable for re-use are then dismantled, for recycling locally or with accredited overseas recycling centres.

 When and where to drop off

-EcoMatters Resource Recovery Depot: Unit 9, 22 Moselle Ave, Henderson 0610
+EcoMatters Resource Recovery Depot: Unit I, 22 Moselle Ave, Henderson 0610

 Wednesdays to Sundays, 10am to 2pm (closed on public holidays)